ariadoos/travel-itinerary-planner/README.md

 ## Installation

-This project is boostrap with (shadcn/ui with vite)[https://ui.shadcn.com/docs/installation/vite].
+*Note: This project is boostrap with [shadcn/ui with vite](https://ui.shadcn.com/docs/installation/vite).*

 - `npm install`